cheran99/SIEM-Lab-With-Splunk/README.md

 - Splunk Enterprise
 - Ubuntu VM (Splunk Server)
 - Windows 10 VM (Splunk Universal Forwarder)
-- Kali Linux VM (Splunk Universal Forwarder)

 ## Project Setup

-### Ubuntu VM
+### Downloading and Installing Splunk Enterprise on Ubuntu VM

-Install Splunk Enterprise:
+To download and install Splunk Enterprise:
 - Go to the following link: <a href="https://www.splunk.com/en_us/download/splunk-enterprise.html">Download Splunk Enterprise</a>
 - Create your account.
 - Verify your email to activate your Splunk account.